gslaller/stable_diffusion_example/README.md

 ## Note.

-make a pull request for the images, you find something nice.
+Make a pull request for the images, if you find something nice.